-The Strategic Brands acquired from TCCC in 2015 represented 7.5% of consolidated net sales for the year ended December 31, 2018.
-In several markets our Monster Energy® brand energy drinks and Strategic Brands compete with each other.
-Although we continue to integrate the Strategic Brands with our broader energy drink portfolio, we may encounter difficulties managing different and potentially competing brands in such shared markets, which could adversely impact our business and results of operations.
+Our various Monster Energy® brand energy drinks compete with one another, and, in several markets, our Monster Energy® brand energy drinks and Strategic Brands compete with each other.
+We may encounter difficulties managing different and potentially competing brands in such shared markets, which could adversely impact our business and results of operations.